 Are there any scholarships available to pre-dental students?

 Yes!
-The following scholarship is specifically available to pre-dental students:
+The following scholarships are offered to pre-health students:

 Dr. Charles and Mabel Saunders Pre-Dental Scholarship

 To qualify, a student must be a pre-dental student, must have 60 hours of pre-dental courses and must demonstrate academic excellence.
 For more information about this scholarship, please contact Todd Lang.

 These are not the only scholarships available to students interested in going to dental school.
 General scholarships are also offered through each department and college across campus.
 Below you will find scholarship webpages for the popular majors listed above: